zer0cache/matic-docs/docs/edge/faq/Validators.md

 PoA is the default consensus mechanism.
 For a new cluster, to switch to PoS, you will need to add the `--pos` flag when generating the genesis file.
 If you have a running cluster, you can find [here](/docs/edge/consensus/migration-to-pos) how to make the switch.
 All the info you need about our consensus mechanisms and setup can be found on our [consensus section](/docs/edge/consensus/poa).

+## How do I update my nodes when there's a breaking change?

+You can find a detailed guide on how to do this procedure [here](/docs/edge/validator-hosting#update).